 3 – Whenever possible, avoid places where groups of people tend to cluster into small enclosed areas.

 4 – If at all possible, stay away from airplanes, buses, passenger trains and cruise ships.

 As is typically the case, the panic surrounding the Coronavirus outbreak has brought the scammers out of the woodwork once again via a new and very dangerous email scam.

-In a nutshell, the scammers are flooding the world’s inboxes with emails offering to sell the recipients a box of “Coronavirus masks” to protect against catching the virus.
+In a nutshell, the scammers are flooding the world’s inboxes with emails offering to sell the recipients a box of “Covid-19 Masks” to protect against catching the virus.

 As you might expect, one (or more) of the following things are virtually guaranteed to happen if you click on a link in one of these emails:

 1 – The link will take you to a malicious web page that will download malware onto your computer or mobile device.